Historic Site of Anti-Mongolian Struggle: History

-After the Sambyeolcho were defeated on the island of Jindo in 1271, General Kim T'ongjŏng brought all remaining forces to Jeju, which replaced Jindo as the capital for the remaining 31 months of the rebellion.
+After the Sambyeolcho were defeated on Jindo in 1271, General Kim T'ongjŏng brought all remaining forces to Jeju, which replaced Jindo as the capital for the remaining 31 months of the rebellion.
 Following this retreat, Hangpadu Fortress was constructed by Kim T'ongjŏng's forces in 1271, serving both administrative and defensive functions.
 Historical records state that both the inner and outer walls were completed by June 29, 1272.
 The Hwanhaejangseong coastal walls were also further developed during this time, forming a network of defenses alongside Hangpadu and village fortifications.
 (The Hwanhaejangseong is sometimes considered as the outer wall of a defensive system including Hangpadu Fortress.)
+The ability of the Smabyeolcho to construct the fortress within such a short time frame has raised the question of whether Hangpadu Fortress was at least partially built on existing structures, as the Hwanhaejangseong was.

 For the Yuan dynasty, Jeju was seen as a strategic location for potential military campaigns against Japan and Song China.
 In 1273, a combined force of 12,000 Goryeo and Yuan soldiers led by Hong Ta-gu and Kim Panggyŏng landed on the island and attacked the fortress, leading to its surrender in April 1273.
 Jeju then came under Mongol rule.
 The Sambyeolcho rebellion and its suppression by Goryeo and Mongol forces was a key historical event strengthening ties between Jeju and the Korean peninsula.
 Some Sambyeolcho fled to the Ryukyu Islands, possibly bringing their roof tile designs with them.
 Some buildings within Hangpadu Fortress may have remained in use until the 15th century.